-What should I do if a member has passed away?
+What should I do if a loved one has passed away?

 Notify Tyndall as soon as possible.
-Provide the member’s name, account number (if available), and the date of passing.
+Provide the name of your loved one, account number (if available), and the date of passing.
 You can notify us before the death certificate is obtained, so we can provide the next steps to maintain your loved one's account.

-What documentation is required to process a deceased member’s account?
+What documentation is required to process a deceased loved one's account?

 Usually, the original or a certified copy of the death certificate is needed.
 If you are an executor or next of kin, you may also need to provide identification and legal documentation, such as a certified copy of the Letters of Administration, Informal Order, or Summary Administration.